YaboDetchou/Hello-WorldApp/README.md

 # Hello-WorldApp
 This is a simple helloWorld App on Xcode using Swift

-I love :Coffee: :Fruits:, and :photography:!!
+I love :coffee:, :tangerine:, and :camera:!!